Elgin O'Hare Western Access (EOWA) Project Overview

 The project includes:

-- Adding two lanes to the existing Elgin O'Hare Expressway between Illinois Route 19 and Meacham/Medinah Road and converting to a toll road with minor interchange improvements at Illinois Route 19 and Roselle Road and an improved interchange at Meacham/Medinah Road.
+- Improvements to the existing Illinois Route 390 between Lake Street (U.S. Route 20) and Meacham/Medinah Road with ramp improvements at Irving Park Road and Roselle Road and an improved interchange at Meacham/Medinah Road.

-- Extending the Elgin O'Hare Expressway east as a toll road.
-Constructing or improving interchanges at Illinois Route 53 (Rohlwing Road), I-290, Park Boulevard/Arlington Heights Road/Prospect Avenue, Wood Dale Road and Illinois Route 83.
+- Extending Illinois Route 390 to O'Hare and constructing or improving interchanges at Rohlwing Road (Illinois Route 53), I-290, Park Boulevard, Arlington Heights Road/Prospect Avenue, Wood Dale Road and Illinois Route 83.

-- Provide direct access to O'Hare Airport property from York Road via a new ramp crossing over York Road and the Union Pacific Railroad and Canadian Pacific Railway.
+- Providing direct access to O'Hare property from York Road via a new ramp crossing over York Road and the Union Pacific Railroad and Canadian Pacific Railway.

-- Enhance southern access to O'Hare via a new, four-lane Taft Avenue Connector between Illinois Route 19 and Franklin Avenue with a new crossing over the Bensenville Rail Yard.
+- Enhancing southern access to O'Hare via a new, four-lane Taft Avenue Connector between Irving Park Road and Franklin Avenue with a new crossing over the Bensenville Rail Yard.

-- Constructing a new toll road connecting I-90 and I-294 west of O'Hare.
-Constructing interchanges at I-294, County Line Road/Franklin Avenue, Illinois Route 19, the Elgin O'Hare extension, Illinois Route 72 and I-90.
+- Constructing a new road connecting I-90 and I-294 west of O'Hare and interchanges at I-294, Green Street, Franklin Avenue, Irving Park Road, Illinois Route 390, Higgins Road (Illinois Route 72) and I-90.

 - Constructing a new, full-access interchange at I-90 and Elmhurst Road.

-As part of its 15-year, $12 billion capital program, Move Illinois: The Illinois Tollway Driving the Future, the Illinois Tollway has committed $3.1 billion toward the $3.4 billion needed to begin building the EOWA Project as soon as 2013.
-Funding sources to close the remaining $300 million gap have yet to be determined.
-DuPage County and local officials are working with state and federal officials and the Tollway to identify additional funding sources.
+As part of its Move Illinois Program, the Illinois Tollway has committed $3.1 billion toward the $3.4 billion needed to begin building the EOWA Project in 2013.
+Funding sources to close the $300 million gap are currently being pursued by DuPage County and local officials.

 The EOWA Project is expected to enhance economic development and travel performance in the region.
 The project will: